ericyoc/quantum_computation_refresher_poc/README.md

 16. **Eigenvectors and Eigenvalues** are concepts associated with matrices, where an eigenvector, when acted upon by a matrix, yields a scalar multiple of itself, with the scalar being the eigenvalue.

+17. ***Outer Product*** *is an operation between two vectors that results in a matrix, and it is used in quantum computing to construct quantum gates and density matrices.*

-17. **Matrices** are used to represent **Single Qubits in Dirac Notation**, where a qubit state is described using ket notation |⟩.
+18. **Matrices** are used to represent **Single Qubits in Dirac Notation**, where a qubit state is described using ket notation |⟩.

-18. **Single Qubits** can exist in a **Superposition** of multiple states, allowing them to represent a linear combination of basis states.
+19. **Single Qubits** can exist in a **Superposition** of multiple states, allowing them to represent a linear combination of basis states.

-19. **Measurement of a Quantum System** collapses the superposition of a qubit into a definite state, with probabilities determined by the amplitudes of the states.
+20. **Measurement of a Quantum System** collapses the superposition of a qubit into a definite state, with probabilities determined by the amplitudes of the states.

-20. The **Probability of Measuring a Qubit** in a particular state is related to the amplitudes of the qubit's superposition.
+21. The **Probability of Measuring a Qubit** in a particular state is related to the amplitudes of the qubit's superposition.

-21. **Matrix Notation** can be converted into **Dirac Notation** to represent qubit states and operations.
+22. **Matrix Notation** can be converted into **Dirac Notation** to represent qubit states and operations.

-22. The **Bloch Sphere** is a geometric representation of a single qubit state, with points on the surface corresponding to pure states and points inside representing mixed states.
+23. The **Bloch Sphere** is a geometric representation of a single qubit state, with points on the surface corresponding to pure states and points inside representing mixed states.

-23. **Qubit Gates**, such as X, Y, and Z gates, are unitary operations that manipulate the qubit states on the Bloch Sphere.
+24. **Qubit Gates**, such as X, Y, and Z gates, are unitary operations that manipulate the qubit states on the Bloch Sphere.

-24. When applying quantum gates, the **Global Phase** can be discarded, and only the **Relative Phase** between qubit states is considered.
+25. When applying quantum gates, the **Global Phase** can be discarded, and only the **Relative Phase** between qubit states is considered.

-25. The **Hadamard Gate** is a special qubit gate that creates an equal superposition of basis states.
+26. The **Hadamard Gate** is a special qubit gate that creates an equal superposition of basis states.

-26. **Phase Gates**, such as the S and T gates, introduce phase shifts to qubit states.
+27. **Phase Gates**, such as the S and T gates, introduce phase shifts to qubit states.

-27. The **Inverse of Phase Gates** can be applied to cancel out the phase shifts introduced by the original phase gates.
+28. The **Inverse of Phase Gates** can be applied to cancel out the phase shifts introduced by the original phase gates.

+29. ***Rotation Gates***, *such as RX, RY, and RZ, are used to perform arbitrary rotations of qubit states around the X, Y, and Z axes of the Bloch Sphere.*

-28. **Multiple Qubits** can be combined using the **Tensor Product**, allowing for the representation of multi-qubit states.
+30. **Multiple Qubits** can be combined using the **Tensor Product**, allowing for the representation of multi-qubit states.

-29. **Multiple Qubit Gates**, such as CNOT, Toffoli, and Controlled Gates, operate on multiple qubits simultaneously, enabling entanglement and conditional operations.
+31. **Multiple Qubit Gates**, such as CNOT, Toffoli, and Controlled Gates, operate on multiple qubits simultaneously, enabling entanglement and conditional operations.

-30. **Entanglement** is a quantum phenomenon where multiple qubits become correlated, such that the state of one qubit cannot be described independently of the others.
+32. **Entanglement** is a quantum phenomenon where multiple qubits become correlated, such that the state of one qubit cannot be described independently of the others.

-31. **Two Qubit Bell States** are specific entangled states that form the basis for quantum communication and cryptography protocols.
+33. **Two Qubit Bell States** are specific entangled states that form the basis for quantum communication and cryptography protocols.

-32. **Phase Kickback** is a quantum phenomenon where the phase of a controlled qubit is kicked back to the control qubit, enabling certain quantum algorithms.
+34. **Phase Kickback** is a quantum phenomenon where the phase of a controlled qubit is kicked back to the control qubit, enabling certain quantum algorithms.

-33. **Superdense Coding** is a quantum communication protocol that leverages entanglement to transmit two classical bits of information using a single qubit.
+35. **Superdense Coding** is a quantum communication protocol that leverages entanglement to transmit two classical bits of information using a single qubit.

+36. ***Quantum Teleportation*** *is a quantum communication protocol that uses entanglement to transfer the state of a qubit from one location to another without physically transmitting the qubit itself.*

-34. **Classical Logical Operations**, such as NOT, AND, OR, and XOR, can be implemented using quantum gates in a quantum circuit.
+37. **Classical Logical Operations**, such as NOT, AND, OR, and XOR, can be implemented using quantum gates in a quantum circuit.

-35. **Quantum Circuits** are composed of quantum gates and measurements, allowing for the implementation of **Quantum Algorithms** and **Applications**, such as quantum search, optimization, and machine learning.
+38. **Quantum Circuits** are composed of quantum gates and measurements, allowing for the implementation of **Quantum Algorithms** and **Applications**, such as quantum search, optimization, and machine learning.

+39. ***Quantum Fourier Transform (QFT)*** *is a fundamental quantum algorithm that performs a Fourier transform on the amplitudes of a quantum state, enabling applications such as period finding and quantum phase estimation.*

+40. ***Quantum Error Correction*** *is a set of techniques used to protect quantum information from errors caused by decoherence and other noise sources, ensuring the reliability of quantum computations.*

+These additional topics provide a more comprehensive coverage of the essential concepts in quantum computing, including important quantum gates, algorithms, and error correction techniques.

 By understanding how each concept builds upon the previous ones, you can gain a comprehensive understanding of the foundations and applications of quantum computing.